Indeed, the buck is back for our three today on the EIB Open Line Friday.

 And if that stretched all the way down into the federal bureaucracies in this country and had a chilling effect, we should know that.

-We look now at what happened with the Fort Hood terrorist attack where there were members of the United States military who, in retrospect, of course, you're like, how could you not have said something?
+We look now at what happened with the Fort Hood terrorist attack, where there were members of the United States military who, in retrospect, of course, you're like, how could you not have said something?

-This guy was talking about he was doing power points where he was praising suicide bombing and talking about jihad In front of other people in the military.
+This guy was talking about, he was doing PowerPoints where he was praising suicide bombing and talking about jihad in front of other people in the military.

-Well, once you've been inside some of these bureaucracies, and I've never been in the military side, but I have been in the CIA side of things and worked with many of the partner agencies with the CIA, you understand that career suicide is a very real thing.
+Well, once you've been inside some of these bureaucracies, and I've never been on the military side, but I have been in the CIA side of things and worked with many of the partner agencies with the CIA, you understand that career suicide is a very real thing, and there are all kinds of pressures.

 You could have been called Islamophobic and a racist, and that would be the end of your career.